-- Know the manufacturer.
-Look for information on the manufacturer.
+- Know the manufacturer: Look for information on the manufacturer.
 If it’s difficult to find information about the company or the product beyond third-party retail sites, this can be a red flag.
 Always buy from a trusted manufacturer.
-If a product makes claims that seem too good to be true, they probably are.
+If a product’s claims seem too good to be true, they probably are.

+Scarring is a common part of healing.
 Scarring can be caused by cuts, burns, surgery, acne, and a host of other issues that affect skin.
-When you have a wound, your skin attempts to close itself in an effort to shield your body from germs and bacteria.
-This closure becomes a scar.
+When you have a wound, your skin tries to close itself to shield your body from germs and bacteria.
+This closure leads to a scar.

 For some people, scars, including surgery scars, reduce or fade on their own if left alone and without any special attention.

 Scar tissue doesn’t contain sweat glands, but it may contain blood vessels.
 It may appear to be thicker than your regular skin but it is, in fact, weaker.

 Scar tissue in a wound is formed quickly by parallel collagen fibers.
 If too much collagen is produced, the scar may become raised, forming a hypertrophic scar.